AIA Santa Fe Scholarship Program

-Both scholarships are funded by direct contributions from Chapter funds and matched by funds from the AIA National Component Scholarship grant program, if available.
+In 2022/2023, both scholarships were funded by direct contributions from the Chapter and matched by the AIA National Component Matching Scholarship Grant program.

 UNM architecture students submit an application to the Scholarship Committee of the Architecture Program.
 Each submission is reviewed and evaluated by the Committee, which makes recommendations for awarding the scholarships.